zubairsaiyed/ecal/scripts/README.md

 **Purpose:** Installs the calendar server and sync service on a compute/server machine.

 **What it does:**
-- Installs chromium-browser for screenshot generation
+- Installs chromium-browser (used by calendar_server.py for rendering)
 - Creates log directory at `/var/log/ecal`
 - Prompts for Display Pi IP/hostname and configuration
 - Creates `calendar_sync_config.env` with settings
 - Installs two systemd services:
-  - `ecal-calendar-server.service` - Calendar web application
+  - `ecal-calendar-server.service` - Calendar web application with /image endpoint
-  - `ecal-calendar-sync.service` - Screenshot generation and upload
+  - `ecal-calendar-sync.service` - Polls server for changes and uploads screenshots
 - Enables automatic startup on boot

 **Usage:**